Brazell Field at GCU Ballpark: Birth of GCU Ballpark

 In August 2016, the university announced its 10-in-2 initiative to build 10 new athletic facilities in two years to coincide with the final stages of GCU's full Division I membership.
 Among these 10 facilities was a new baseball stadium, later named GCU Ballpark.
 The new name of the facility was announced as Brazell Field at GCU Ballpark on January 22, 2018.

 Demolition of the former stadium including the press box, grandstands, and dugouts began on May 22, 2017, following the conclusion of the home portion of the team's schedule.

 The new facility delivers several new amenities for the program: chairback seating for over 3,000 fans, a multi-room press box, an upgraded sound system, an entertainment patio in right field, berm seating for fans in right field, an on-site concession stand and a team store.

+Into the 2020s

+The ballpark got a new video board in right-center field in May 2022.

+Brazell Field at GCU Ballpark hosted its first national television broadcast on February 18, 2023, when MLB Network televised Grand Canyon's home opener against No. 2 Tennessee as part of the MLB Desert Invitational.
+Stephen Nelson, Rubén Amaro Jr. and Jim Callis were on the call.
+The Lopes defeated the Volunteers 4–3 in front of 4,457 fans.